hmrc/customs-declarations-end-to-end-service-guide/source/documentation/index.md

 Note that links in this guide to other CDS APIs (except for Customs Inventory Linking Exports API) will only work when logged in and subscribed.

 ### Changelog
+#### Version 0.5

+18 February 2021

+What changed:

+* Updated list of permitted file types for the file-upload endpoint
+* Updated the 5XX retry notification interval

 #### Version 0.4

 18 January 2021